-We implement in RASP the transformation of COGS input sentences into ReCOGS\_pos\footnote{ \begin{footnotesize}We use the ReCOGS positional index data (rather than default ReCOGS with randomized indices) as it has consistent position based indices that allow us to perform well on Exact Match (like the original COGS task) as well as Semantic Exact Match (which ignores absolute values of indices).
+We implement in RASP the transformation of COGS input sentences into the COGS logical form (RASP-for-COGS), as well as separately the ReCOGS\_pos\footnote{ \begin{footnotesize}We use the ReCOGS positional index data (rather than default ReCOGS with randomized indices) as it has consistent position based indices that allow us to perform well on Exact Match (like the original COGS task) as well as Semantic Exact Match (which ignores absolute values of indices).

 See ReCOGS\_pos dataset at